Refund Policy for 2023 – 2024 Academic Year

 The Bursar's Office issues all refunds to students withdrawing from Holy Cross or taking an approved leave of absence.
 If you're withdrawing or leaving Holy Cross, please call or stop by to let us know.
 Doing so will help ensure that we get your refund to you as soon as possible.

-If a student is a recipient of Federal Title IV financial aid, refunds to those programs are required by federal law to be the first priority and must be returned in the following order: Unsubsidized Stafford Loan, Subsidized Stafford Loan, Federal Perkins Loan, Federal Plus Loan, Federal Pell Grant and Federal SEOG.
+If a student is a recipient of Federal Title IV financial aid, refunds to those programs are required by federal law to be the first priority and must be returned in the following order: Unsubsidized Direct Loan, Subsidized Direct Loan, Federal Plus Loan, Federal Pell Grant, and Federal SEOG.
 A student is not eligible for a refund until all Federal Title IV programs and other scholarships are reimbursed as required and all outstanding balances with the College have been cleared.

-If a student withdraws or take a leave after the 60% point, there will be no refund of tuition and fees.
-Room and board fees will be refunded after the 60% point only if the removal from campus is due to disciplinary action, medical hardship or closure of all College residential housing.
+If a student withdraws or take a leave after the 60% point in the semester, there will be no refund of tuition and fees.
+Room and board will be refunded after the 60% point only if the withdrawal or the leave of absence occurs due to disciplinary action, medical hardship or closure of all College residential housing.
 Under these circumstances, refunds of room and board will be calculated on a daily basis based on the number of days that room and board are offered for the semester.

 All refunds are calculated and issued from the Office of the Bursar.
-Federal regulations require that the final tuition statement of all withdrawing students be finalized no later than 30 days after the withdrawal date.
+Federal Regulations require that the final tuition statement of all withdrawing students be finalized no later than 30 days after the withdrawal date.